 This program is for mothers, or expectant mothers, who are fourteen to twenty-four years old and pursuing academic upgrading, college preparation or job readiness skills.
 Academic and elective courses are taught through a TREC teacher.

 Twin Rivers Education Centre offers the Adult Dogwood Diploma to clients at the Kamloops Regional Corrections Centre (KRCC) and Street School, located in Northills Mall as well as to members of the Skeetchesen Indian Band.
-Graduated Adults may also take courses at Street School for a cost-recovery fee.
+Graduated Adults may also take courses at Street School for fee.

 Students in grade 8 and 9 who would like to take their schooling in an online format with the opportunity to met the teacher weekly can attend the Online Middle School.
 Registration occurs directly at the site.